-Since our group that meets once a month at Knowlwood Restaurant in Fullerton had not taken a train trip in months, I decided to host one and bought my Amtrak roundtrip on line.
-I picked Veterans Day since it was a holiday and we always take a trip on that date.
-The morning of the trip Winston and Christy Walker picked me up and after a quick trip to the post office, we drove down to the Santa Ana train station and parked the car.
-I walked to the Track One platform and didn't have much time to wait for my first train of the morning.
+Since our group that meets once a month at Knowlwood's Restaurant in Fullerton had not taken a train trip in months, I decided to host one and bought my Amtrak round trip ticket online to Santa Barbara.
+I chose Veterans Day since it was a holiday and we always take a trip on that day.
+The morning of the trip Winston Walker and his daughter Christy picked me up and after a quick trip to the post office, drove to the Santa Ana station and parked.
+I then walked to the Track One platform and did not have much time to wait for my first train of the morning.

-A late running Pacific Surfliner 562 was the first train of the morning.
-Winston and Christy soon joined me and we waited to see who else might appear for our trip today.
+A late-running Pacific Surfliner 562 was the first train of the morning.
+Winston and Christy soon joined me and we waited to see who else might appear for our trip.

 Metrolink 683 came into Santa Ana next.

-Metrolink 607 for Los Angeles with Conductor Bert came through next.
+Metrolink 607 bound for Los Angeles with Conductor Bert followed.

 He was followed by the Union Pacific Costa Mesa Local.

-Pacific Surfliner 763 pulled into Santa Ana and we boarded the cab car taking a seat at the table in the middle of the car.
-The train left Santa Ana with us wondering who else might be joining us down line.
-At Anaheim we had a no show like Santa Ana but at Fullerton we were joined by Cheryl P. who boarded and soon joined us at the table.
-We had a quick trip to LAUPT and once there I pulled out my computer to show Cheryl my "Year of Trains in the Life of Chris Guenzler" which she enjoyed.
+Pacific Surfliner 763 arrived and we boarded the cab car, taking a seat at the table in the middle of the car.
+The train departed Santa Ana with us wondering who else might joining us down the line.
+At Anaheim we had a no-show like Santa Ana, but at Fullerton, were joined by Cheryl P. who soon joined us at the table.
+We had a quick trip to LAUPT and once there, I showed Cheryl my "Year of Trains in the Life of Chris Guenzler" on my laptop which she enjoyed.
 We left LAUPT a few minutes late and soon we were in the San Fernando Valley.
-At the Bob Hope Airport we got to see the construction for their new transportation center they are building there.
-At Van Nuys we were joined by Diann of Culver City.
+At the Bob Hope Airport, we saw the construction for the new transportation center they are building there, then at Van Nuys, we were joined by Diann of Culver City.

-Two passenger cars were west of the Van Nuys Station.
-Good conversations were had as the train made its way north.
-We went through the tunnels that took the train into the Simi Valley.
-The train rolled along as far as the west switch of Camarillo where we paused to let Pacific Surfliner 774 go into the siding to clear for us.
-We did Oxnard and Ventura and it was picture time.
+Two passenger cars were west of the Van Nuys station.
+Good conversations were had as the train made its way north, passing through the tunnels that took us into the Simi Valley.
+The train rolled along as far as the west switch of Camarillo, where we paused to let Pacific Surfliner 774 go into the siding to clear for us.
+We stopped at Oxnard and Ventura and then it was picture time.

 The train crossed the Ventura River.